jboss-fuse/quickstarts/fuse/sap-srfc-destination-fuse/README.md

 This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP Synchronous Remote Function Call Destination Camel component.
 This component and its endpoints should be used in cases where Camel routes require synchronous delivery of requests to and responses from an SAP system.

-This quick start uses XML files containing serialized SAP requests to query Customer records in the Flight Data Application within SAP.
-These files are consumed by the quickstart's route and their contents are then converted to string message bodies.
-These messages are then routed to an `sap-srfc-destination` endpoint which converts and sends them to SAP as `BAPI_FLCUST_GETLIST` requests to query Customer records.
+This quick start contains a route with an initial timer endpoint which triggers and executes that route once.
+The route uses a processor bean to build a request to the `GetList` method of the `FlightCustomer` BAPI to retrieve up to 10 Customer records from SAP.
+The request is routed to a `sap-srfc-destination` endpoint to invoke the BAPI method and receive its response.
+The route logs to the console the serialized contents of the request and response messages it sends and receives.

 **NOTE** The sRFC protocol used by this component delivers requests and responses to and from an SAP system **BEST-EFFORT**.
 When the component experiences a communication error when sending a request to or receiving a response from an SAP system, it will be *in doubt* whether the processing of a remote function call in the SAP system was successful.
 For the guaranteed delivery and processing of requests in an SAP system please see the JBoss Fuse SAP Transactional Remote Function Call Destination Camel component.